 Understand the meta

 When choosing which hero you want to focus on, it's important to also consider the current meta.
 Certain heroes will be more desirable in certain metas.
-For example, the bunker meta would require an Orisa to be successful, whereas dive would benefit from a skilled Tracer.
-This will not only make you more desirable as a teammate, but will help your team to win a lot easier.
+For example, bunker meta would require an Orisa to be successful, whereas dive would benefit from a skilled Tracer.
+This will not only make you more desirable as a teammate, but will help your team win a lot easier.

 2-2-2 role lock

-It's important to keep in mind that comeptitive Overwatch currently has a separate queue for DPS, support, and tank roles.
+It's important to keep in mind that comeptitive Overwatch currently has a queue for DPS, support, and tank roles.
 Each team is required to have two of each.
 This has led to extreme wait times for DPS players, the most popular role in the game.
 If you want shorter wait times and want to get into games more quickly - and want to be a more desired player to potential teammates - you might want to pick up a tank or support hero.

 Show off your skills in Competitive Play

 Once you have a hero mastered, it's time to bring them to a competitive match.
-There are two factors that will decide your SR on that hero.
+There are two factors that will decide your SR as that hero.
 The first is how long you spend the match on fire.
 You'll know you're on fire thanks to the game's On-Fire Meter - a bar that appears beneath your HP - and your hero's announcement of their newfound heat.